Edith Mary Gell

 The Honourable Edith Mary Gell (née Brodrick; 1860–1944) was a writer and Christian activist, also known as Edith Lyttleton Gell and Edith Brodrick Gell.

 Family

 Born in 1860, she was the fourth daughter of William Brodrick, 8th Viscount Midleton and Augusta, daughter of the 1st Baron Cottesloe.
-She was the sister of William St John Fremantle Brodrick, 1st Earl of Midleton (1856–1942), a distinguished politician who was Secretary of State for War from 1900–1903 and Secretary of State for India from 1903–1905.
+She was the sister of William St John Fremantle Brodrick, 1st Earl of Midleton (1856–1942), a distinguished politician who was Secretary of State for War from 1900 to 1903 and Secretary of State for India from 1903 to 1905.
 She married Philip Lyttleton Gell (1852–1926) on 25 July 1889.
 The marriage was without offspring.
 She died on 17 April 1944.

 Reputation

 Journalist Hazel Southam has compared Gell's activities with those of characters in the television series Downton Abbey.
 Gell was very active in the local community and supported local families through Mothers' Union.
 She also ran "a Sunday morning children’s service until shortly before her death in 1944".

 Gell is described in the National Archive entry for Hopton Hall as follows: